bonitasoft/bonita-doc/md/custom-profiles.md

 Note: Click _**Reset**_ to erase the navigation bar if required.

+**Note:** The navigation bar is designed to be displayed as a single line.
+If your menu is too long, use menus with several menu entries in them.

 When a user logs in with a profile, the page displayed is the first option in the first menu from the left.